jigx-com/jigx-docs-examples/docs/Data Providers/Microsoft Azure SQL/Update a customer _UPDATE_.md

 ### The update customer jig

 - Use an `execute-entity` action to submit the values of the components to the function to update Azure SQL and to save the new customer to the local SQLite database.
-- When the `execute-entity` action type is used to save the values of the controls on a form, the form is unaware of the saved state, and **isDiscardChangesAlertEnabled** needs to be set to `false` to avoid seeing the dialog even when data has been saved.&#x20;
+- When the `execute-entity` action type is used to save the values of the controls on a form, the form is unaware of the saved state, and **isDiscardChangesAlertEnabled** needs to be set to `false` to avoid seeing the dialog even when data has been saved.
 - Set the components on the form's value properties to the values from the `mydata` data source to display the existing values of the customer.

 :::CodeblockTabs